TheJoeCoder/apiofeverything/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5DFKLGMU7QAMU&source=url)

-**Warning**: This is just a fun project.
+**Warning**: This is just a fun project, and it doesn't work well, if at all.
 DON'T USE IT!!!!

-APIOfEverything is a web API with a few things that could possibly be useful in some code.
+APIOfEverything is a web API with some random things.

 There is a simple modules system (which is still being worked on) to allow for easy expansion.

 ## How to install

-When I've set up a site with the API on you won't necessarily need to install this yourself but in the meantime:

 1. Clone the repository

 ```
 git clone https://github.com/TheJoeCoder/apiofeverything
 cd apiofeverything
 ```